Data Governance

 Infographic illustrating the core structure of a data governance framework for technical teams.

-1. Data Policies and Procedures
+1. Data Policies & Procedures

-2. Roles and Organizational Governance
+2. Roles & Organizational Governance

 3. Supporting Technology Architecture

-4. Integration with Cybersecurity and Compliance
+4. Cybersecurity & Compliance

 Best Practices for Implementing Data Governance